this is technique

 When able, I also work with non-profit and human rights organizations, sometimes at a lower rate or even pro bono basis.

-Did you know identity theft doubled during the COVID-19 pandemic?
-People have become more and more concerned about the privacy and security of their personal information online.
-That makes it increasingly important for brands—and designers—to be aware of the need to practice “privacy by design.”
+Globally, people are increasingly concerned with the privacy of their personal information online.
+However, they also feel disempowered and unable to do much about it.
+These dynamics make it important for brands—and designers—to be aware of the need to practice “privacy by design.”

-With that in mind, I’ve produced this tri-fold brochure on the topic of “Designing for Privacy in an Increasingly Public World.”
+I’ve also produced a brochure on this topic.
 It highlights 7 best practices for privacy by design.
-You’re welcome to download it directly here.
-Or reach out to me, if you’d like printed copies of the brochure or you’re interested in a presentation to your company or organization on this topic.
+You can download it directly here.
+Or reach out to me, if you’re interested in a presentation to your company or organization on this topic.